Random forests for binary geospatial data: RF-GLS for correlated binary data

-\begin{theorem} For any $(Y_i, X_i) \in \{0, 1\} \times \mathbb R^{D}; i = 1, 2, \cdots, n$, $(d,c) \in \{1,2,\ldots, D \} \times \mathbb R$, we have $\Delta_n^{CT}((d,c)) = 2 v_{n}^{RT}((d,c))$. \end{theorem} Theorem \ref{theorem:Classification_equals_CART} establishes that for binary outcome, split criteria for classification tree and regression tree coincide upto a constant multiplier.
-To our knowledge, this simple connection between Gini impurity measure and node variance has not been explored previously.
-The equivalence implies that for binary data a regression tree and a classification tree will give the same estimate of the probability function $p(X)$.
-This provides foundation for generalizing regression trees and RF for binary data that accounts for the spatial correlation.
+where $\mathcal T, \mathcal L, \mathcal R$ are as defined in Section \ref{sec:method} and $\bar{Y}^{(\mathcal T)}, \bar{Y}^{(\mathcal L)}$ and $\bar{Y}^{(\mathcal R)}$ are the mean of the responses of the members of the nodes $\mathcal{T}, \mathcal{L}$ and $\mathcal{R}$ respectively.
+The following result provides an exact relationship between the Gini measure and least-squares for binary data.
+0.4em \begin{theorem} For any $(Y_i, X_i) \in \{0, 1\} \times \mathbb R^{D}; i = 1, 2, \cdots, n$, $(d,c) \in \{1,2,\ldots, D \} \times \mathbb R$, we have $\Delta_n^{CT}(d,c) = 2 v_{n}^{RT}(d,c)$. \end{theorem} 0.4em Theorem \ref{theorem:Classification_equals_CART} establishes that for binary outcome, split criteria for the classification tree and regression tree coincide up to a constant multiplier.
+The equivalence implies that for binary data a regression tree and a classification tree will give the same estimate of the mean function $p(X)$.
+As pointed out by a reviewer, this result is likely to be known implicitly, since in the \texttt{grf} software package \citep{grf}, the propensity score, which is a probability function, is by default estimated with a regression forest.
+However, we could not find any explicit statement or formal proof of this.
+Given this is a key component of our paper, we have added it as a Theorem and provide the proof in Supplementary materials.

-\cite{saha2021random} proposed a generalization of regression trees to accommodate for data correlation in continuous outcomes.
-The extension leveraged the characterization of the local regression tree split criteria (\ref{eqn:CART_original}) as a global OLS loss optimization,
+Theorem \ref{theorem:Classification_equals_CART} provides the foundation for generalizing regression trees and RF for binary data that accounts for the spatial correlation.
+We exploit the characterization of the local regression tree split criteria (\ref{eqn:CART_original}) as a global OLS loss optimization,

-This split criterion allows building {\em GLS-trees}.
-A random forest is created as an ensemble estimate of several such GLS-trees and was referred to as {\em RF-GLS} which is available as an open source software RandomForestsGLS \citep{Saha2022}.

-For binary data, Theorem \ref{theorem:Classification_equals_CART} proves that the Gini measure is equivalent to the regression tree split criterion (\ref{eqn:CART_original}) which in turn is equivalent to the OLS loss (\ref{eqn:CART}).
-A natural generalization for the Gini measure to adjust for data dependence is then the GLS loss (\ref{eqn:DART}).
-Using this split criterion we construct the GLS-trees for binary spatial data by recursive splitting of nodes.
-Choice of a suitable working precision matrix $\bQ=\bQ(\bzeta)$ for the GLS loss is discussed in Section \ref{sec:correlation_estimation} of the Supplement.
-Upon building the tree, the node estimates are given by the GLS estimate (\ref{eqn:DART_mean}).
-The random forest averages the estimates of several such GLS-style trees to provide an ensemble estimate of the mean function $p(X)=E(Y \given X)$.